pshriwise/catbird/README.md

 ```python
 >>> lightweight_factory=factory=Factory('./heat_conduction-opt', config="lighweight_config.json")
 ```
-However, modifying the config file directory is likely to very laborious if done manually.
+However, modifying the config file directory is likely to be very laborious if done manually.
 Another option is to derive your own Factory class and override the `set_defaults` method.
 To limit the enabled syntax, we can pass in dictionaries of enabled syntax into the `enable_syntax` method, e.g.:
 ```